epfl-cs358/2024sp-helping-hand/README.md

 <img src="documentation/electric-schema/electric_schema.png" width="500">

-**Note**: make sure to leave some length on the cable used on the travelling parts.
+**Note**: make sure to leave some length on the cables used on the travelling parts.

 For reference, here are some pictures of the resulting cable management (done under the board):